nicholashibberd/bouncing-vim/README.md

 The list of essential and nice-to-have plugins is in `./vim-script/plugins.sh`.

-* If a full install is required: run `vim-scripts/install-plugins.sh`.

-* If a temporary install is preferred:
+*Full install*: run `./vim-scripts/install-plugins.sh`.

+*Temporary install*:

-  - run `vim-scripts/tmp-plugins-install.sh` at the beginning of the pairing session
+- run `./vim-scripts/tmp-plugins-install.sh` at the beginning of the pairing session
-  - run `vim-scripts/tmp-plugins-remove.sh` when finished
+- run `./vim-scripts/tmp-plugins-remove.sh` when finished

+In both cases:

+- the plugins will be cloned from github into `~/.vim/bundle/`
+- existing plugins will be skipped (based on the github name)

 Also see [read and write options](#read-write-options) if you want to enable quick save with `CTRL-s`.